Johnlloyd17/CybersecurityThreatIntelligence/README.md

   `PARITY_VERIFIED_SUPPORT`, and
 - the Python service is reachable.

+Only modules already listed as implemented/migrated in the CTI platform should be tested through the CTI Python engine.
+Modules that are not implemented yet should not be expected to run in CTI Python; they must use the available fallback backend or wait until migration is complete.

 Backend choice is stored in the scan `config_snapshot` using fields such as `engine_backend` and `engine_backend_label`.